nzbgetcom/nzbget/linux/pkg/build-info.md

 # About

-"build-pkg.sh" is a bash script which is used to build nzbget Linux DEB/RPM packages.
+`build-pkg.sh` is a bash script which is used to build nzbget Linux DEB/RPM packages.

 # Prerequisites